Devang-Solanki/devang-solanki.github.io/others/goroutine_waitgroup.md

-## WTF is a Goroutine and Wait Groups?
+## Managing Concurrent Tasks with Goroutines and WaitGroups

 According to the official Go documentation, "A _goroutine_ is a lightweight thread managed by the Go runtime."